MatthewEvansH/Customer-Analysis/README.md

 Tableau Link : https://public.tableau.com/views/CustomerAnalysis_17181122855420/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link
 ![image](https://github.com/MatthewEvansH/Customer-Analysis/assets/85978388/89482a4a-a3cb-4f79-8564-4239e08fcd8c)

-## Potential Decisions Based on the Dashboard:
+## Potential Insight and Action Based on the Dashboard:

 1. **Seasonal Promotions**:
-   Given the spike in December 2020, planning for promotional activities or event during this period can maximize revenue.
+   - Due to the noticeable increase in activity in December 2020, scheduling promotional campaigns or events during this time can boost revenue.
 2. **Regional Focus**:
-   Invest in marketing and sales in high-revenue states like Texas, California, and Florida, while also exploring growth strategies for regions with lower contributions.
+   - Allocate resources to marketing and sales in high-revenue states such as Texas, California, and Florida, while also exploring growth strategies for areas with lower revenue.
 3. **Product Category Strategy**:
-   Increase inventory and marketing efforts for top categories (Mobiles & Tablets and Appliances) and analyze the potential to improve performance in lower-revenue categories.
+   - Enhance inventory and marketing efforts for the top-performing categories (Mobiles & Tablets and Appliances) and explore ways to boost sales in lower-revenue categories.
 4. **Targeted Marketing**:
-   Develop tailored marketing campaigns for the most lucrative age groups (30-40 and 60-70).
+   - Create customized marketing strategies targeting the most profitable age groups (30-40 and 60-70).
 5. **Discount Optimization**:
-   Refine discount strategies to find the optimal balance that drives high order quantities without significantly eroding profit margins.
+   - Adjust discount strategies to achieve the best balance between high order volumes and maintaining profit margins.